scchess/Qualimap/doc/analysis.rst

 :guilabel:`Compare GC content distribution with`
   This allows to **compare** the **GC distribution** of the sample with the selected pre-calculated **genome** GC distribution.
 Currently two genome distributions are available: human (hg19) and mouse (mm9).
 More species will be included in future releases.

-:guilabel:`Skip duplicates`
-  This option allows to skip duplicated alignments from analysis.
-If the duplicates are not flagged in BAM file, then they will be detected by Qualimap.
-Type of skipped duplicates will be shown in report.

 :guilabel:`Detect overlapping paired-end reads`
    In case of small insert size the paired-end read alignmetns might overlap in high proportion.
 Using this option detection of overlapping pairs can be activated.
 Additionally, adapted mean coverage is calcualted based on extraction of pair overlap-region.

+:guilabel:`Skip duplicates`
+  This option allows to skip duplicated alignments from analysis.
+There are three modes of this option.
+By default, if the duplicates are flagged in BAM file they are skipped and the remaining alignments are futher analyzed by Qualimap to detect duplicates to skip.
+Additionally it is possible to skip only flagged duplicates or only detected by Qualimap.
+Number of skipped duplicates will be shown in the report.

 Advanced parameters
 """""""""""""""""""